 Increased focus on data quality

 The quality of a carrier’s data has become increasingly important.
 There is a growing industry awareness that quality information is essential to improving the customer experience.
 Making use of good data ensures short acceptance and claim processing times resulting in happier customers.
 This data must be readily available and consistently reliable.

-In our recent Insurance Fraud Survey, 45% of insurers report a challenge with the quality of fraud data collected.
+In our recent Insurance Fraud Report, 45% of insurers report a challenge with the quality of fraud data collected.
 In 2016, only 30% of insurers saw this as a major challenge.
 The main reasons noted were that too little information was available and/or poor-quality information disrupted the process of effective and reliable analysis.

 Predictive models, network analysis, text mining and machine learning techniques could really help insurers to assess risks in underwriting, claims and during special investigations better and faster.
 Carriers need to begin their AI endeavors with the existing proprietary data, and subsequently enrich it with third party data, to get actionable insights and perform machine learning.
 The end result is an automated fraud monitoring model that triggers a self-learning process.
 Christian van Leeuwen, FRISS co-founder and CTO: “We restore the win-win situation for both the parties while helping insurers fight fraudsters.
 We firmly believe that the FRISS Score should be a “white box,” delivering actionable insights using techniques such as visualization.”